code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-13-spring-jms-jmstemplate-example.md

 In the `Receiver` class we configure a `JmsListener` to receive the order message.

-We the create a status message on which we apply the [JMS Message ID Pattern](https://docs.oracle.com/cd/E13171_01/alsb/docs25/interopjms/MsgIDPatternforJMS.html#wp1047503){:target="_blank"}.
+We then create a status message on which we apply the [JMS Message ID Pattern](https://docs.oracle.com/cd/E13171_01/alsb/docs25/interopjms/MsgIDPatternforJMS.html#wp1047503){:target="_blank"}.
 We copy the message ID from the request to the correlation ID of the response.

 This time we use the `send()` method on the `JmsTemplate` to send back the status message.
 In the `MessageCreator` we create a `TextMessage` and set a simple <var>Accepted</var> String as response.